zhutaosheng/vernac/v/phonetics.md

 In Vernac Phonetics, the letters "iou" are pronounced as "you".
 This applies to words like "you" and "youth".
 However, in some cases where "iou" appears in the middle of a word, it can be pronounced as "yu" or "io".
 For example, "few" would be pronounced as "fiou" because "few" has the letters "iou" in it and they are pronounced as "you".

 ## Vernac "l" in a word
-Pipol,people,pipl̩; ounly,only,oʊnli
+pipo,people̩; ongli,only
-In Vernac Phonetics, the letter "l" must always have a vowel sound before it.
-If there is no vowel before "l" in a word, then it will be pronounced as a separate consonant.
-For example, in the word "old," since there is no vowel before the "l," it will be pronounced as "ol-d" instead of "old".
-Another example is the word "cold," which would be pronounced as "col-d" instead of "cold" in Vernac Phonetics.
 This rule ensures clarity in pronunciation and distinguishes "l" as a separate consonant when necessary.

 ## Vernac "w,v,c,k" in a word
 mowie	movie,
 bilow	below,
-abow	above	əbʌv,
+abaw	above	əbʌv,
-celaikshin	collection	kəlɛkʃn̩
+kelaikshin	collection	kəlɛkʃn̩

 In Vernac Phonetics, the letter "w" is pronounced as wu, without adding a vowel sound after it.
 Therefore, the word "problems" is pronounced as "prob-lems" instead of "pro-bu-lems".
 This rule is applied consistently to all words containing the letter "b" in Vernac Phonetics.